Counting bare curves: Curves, maps, and regularity conditions

 \begin{definition} We say that $(u,S)$ is \emph{bare} if it has no ghost components.
 We say that $(u,S)$ has \emph{constant ghosts} if the restriction of $u$ to any of its ghost components is constant. \end{definition}

-We often separate our maps into a `bare part' and the rest.
+We often separate our maps into a `positive area part' and the rest.
 In our conventions for disconnected maps, it will be useful to allow the unique map from the empty domain to $(X, L)$.